 Who would dare to predict the fortunes of the England Open bridge team?
 It may go very well or very badly in Indonesia but it is unlikely to be uneventful.
 Hope the ride is equally exciting for EBU members who share our adventure at home.
 Thank you for your support.

 Tom Townsend: August 2013

-The England team reached the quarter-finals in Bali, and since writing this biography Tom has won the 2013 Premier League and 2014 Harold Poster Cup (Brighton Congress Swiss Pairs event).
-He has also taken the role as daily bridge columnist for the Daily Telegraph, and is vice chairman of the EBU Selection Committee.
+The England team reached the quarter-finals in Bali, and since writing this biography Tom has won the 2013 Premier League, 2014 Harold Poster Cup (Summer Meeting Swiss Pairs event), and 2018 Four Star Teams.
+He also represented England in the 2018 Camrose Trophy.

 Top Table Interview February 2014

 My parents got me playing some kind of three-handed version when I was about nine or ten.